guardian/database-101/lessons/lesson-3.md

 ```
 > select all the lines, you should now see a UUID in identifying each of your product.

-*Hint, the UUID documentation can be found [here](https://www.postgresql.org/docs/current/static/datatype-uuid.html) and [here](https://www.postgresql.org/docs/current/static/uuid-ossp.html)*
+*Hint: the UUID documentation can be found [here](https://www.postgresql.org/docs/current/static/datatype-uuid.html) and [here](https://www.postgresql.org/docs/current/static/uuid-ossp.html)*

+We just learned how to use and generate UUIDs within a database.
+Because of their low probability of collisions UUIDs can be generated in your app, allowing you to know in advance what ID will be associated with the object you are about to insert.
+This contrasts with a more traditional way of inserting data (auto-increments) where you only know about what ID was assigned to your object after insertion, and contrasts with sequences, as you don't need a round trip to the database.

 ### Json

 It could _a priori_ sound quite odd to start using a type like json in a relational database like Postgres especially as Json is quite open and loosely typed.

-However if your application requires both the rigidity of a typed and constrained database, and the openness of Json to store your data, you can get the best of both world by using a json column.
+However if your application requires both the rigidity of a typed and constrained database, and the openness of Json to store your data, you can get the best of both world by using a json column where appropriate.

 Postgres comes with native support for Json and it will ensure the json you are inserting or updating is valid.

+Before you start the exercises, have a quick look at the [json documentation](https://www.postgresql.org/docs/current/static/functions-json.html) to explore the possibilities.

 >**Exercise:** Modify the `products` table by adding a new column `metadata`.
 Bonus point if you manage to do it without dropping and recreating the table.

->**Exercise:** Insert a new product "maroilles" and set the `metadata` to `'{"comment": "this cheese is the smelliest of all"}'`
+>**Exercise:** Insert a new product "maroilles" and set the `metadata` to `'{"comment": "this cheese is the smelliest of all"}'`.
+Did you notice what happen if the json isn't valid?

 >**Exercise:** Now query the list of product names and their optional comments